 The head angle on this bike is 65°, which is as slack as it gets, while the effective seat angle is 74°.
 This geometry will put you in the ideal position to smash both the descents and ascents.

 Moreover, the Five boasts full Shimano XTR components, with a 1×12 drivetrain.
 It rolls on Stans Flow Mk3 wheels and Maxxis Minion DHF 2.3″/2.4″ tires.
 The brakes, of course, are also Shimano XTR.
 This setup will provide you with the most stability and control you can wish for on the trails.

-It is ideal for versatile trail riders who want a do-it-all bike which can descend fast and climb with unprecedented power.
+It is ideal for versatile trail riders who want a do-it-all bike that can descend fast and climb with unprecedented power.

 RRP from £1,850 (approx. $2,330)